Sorry, you need to enable JavaScript to visit this website.

 Heart with a plus symbol in center

-A TARPEYO Touchpoints Nurse Educator will check in with you after the first shipment
+A TARPEYO Touchpoints Clinical Educator will check in with you after the first shipment

 will check in with you after the first shipment